LVLM-Aided Alignment of Task-Specific Vision Models: Additional Experimental Results

 \section{Additional Experimental Results}

-In this section, we provide additional insights on the use of open-source LVLMs, the selection of the number of clusters $J$ in PPEPS-WGM, and the group accuracy gains achieved on the medical datasets.
+In this section, we present ablations for the use of open-source LVLMs, the selection of the number of clusters $J$ in PPEPS-WGM, and the effect of LVLM-aided alignment on the robustness of vision models to global perturbations.
+Further, we provide additional insights on the group accuracy gains on the medical datasets and on the effect of the alignment on the embedding space for DecoyMNIST.